joshuadahlunr/cs480dahl/PA9/README.md

 ## Arguments
 * -h, -?, --help - Shows a help message
 * -c <file> - Sets the configuration file (relative to the resource directory)
+* -vv <file> - Sets the per vertex, vertex shader (relative to the resource/shaders directory)
+* -vf <file> - Sets the per vertex, fragment shader (relative to the resource/shaders directory)
-* -v <file> - Sets the vertex shader (relative to the resource/shaders directory)
+* -fv <file> - Sets the per fragment, vertex shader (relative to the resource/shaders directory)
-* -f <file> - Sets the fragment shader (relative to the resource/shaders directory)
+* -ff <file> - Sets the per fragment, fragment shader (relative to the resource/shaders directory)
 ### Optional
 * --resource-path <path> - Sets the resource directory, the directory where all of the program's resources can be found. [default=../]

 ## Operation
+- Holding right click will let you rotate the camera
 - WASD to move the sphere around.
-Holding right click will let you rotate the camera
 - Spacebar toggles between per fragment and per vertex shaders
 - GUI interface to control spotlight settings